 Look at the video below to see how does it work.

 Scheme gs-run: is an URL scheme as any other like http:, https:, ftp: etc.

 New scheme gs-run: is a safe isolated module which is possible to execute only from live terminal session.
-Underlying program will contact running Green Screens server for verification before starting received command.
-That means only legit calls from STRRMTCMD from actual user terminal session are available.
+Underlying program will contact running Green Screens server asking for verification before starting received command.
+That means, only legit calls from STRRMTCMD from actual user terminal session are available.
 Scheme handler is limited to a specific domain and service validation.

 How does it work?

 NOTE: Demo in video shows gs-run: direct usage for presentation purposes.
-In real life scenario, it will be enough to call standard STRRMTCMD without gs-run: prefix.
+In a real life scenario, it will be enough to call standard STRRMTCMD without gs-run: prefix.
 No changes required in your IBM i programs and CL scripts.